 All 7 areas of development are inter-connected.

 Each area of development is implemented through planned, purposeful play and a mix of adult–led and child-initiated activity.
 Individual needs, interests and stage of development are considered when planning activities and ideas are grouped and blocked over short time periods, with new concepts and skills introduced to the class and developed with groups.
-Child initiated sessions allow children to further orchestrate their own learning and to practise or extend their skills and understanding in all areas of learning.
+Child initiated sessions allow children to further orchestrate their own learning and to practice or extend their skills and understanding in all areas of learning.

 On-going judgments are made as to the balance of adult-led, guided and child led activities according to the emerging needs and interests of each child.